Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 #.
 Press both buttons to view the **Secure Element** version.
 If it says **2.0.0**, you don’t have to update the firmware.
 If there’s a lower version number, you’ll have to update the firmware.

-For details on how to update the Ledger firmware, see `Ledger ‘s guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_
+For details on how to update the Ledger firmware, see `Ledger‘s guide <https://support.ledger.com/hc/en-us/articles/360002731113-Update-Ledger-Nano-S-firmware>`_

 Install Concordium Ledger app on Windows
 ========================================